-Confession: I’m one of those weird people who actually loves decluttering and organizing, especially when it comes to closets!
+Confession: I'm one of those weird people who actually loves organizing and decluttering, especially when it comes to closets!

 I know most people do not share my love of closet cleaning...not by a long shot.
 So for all those closet organizing haters/dreaders out there, I thought I'd share my tips for making over your closet in a way that's practical and relatively painless.

 I'm not here to convince you to get rid of tons of things or to wear the same outfit every day.
 I just want to help you make your closet into your happy place, whether it contains 20 garments or 200.

 Your life will be a whole lot simpler and better when you're able to look into your closet, see clothing you love to wear, and quickly throw an outfit together!

 Simple Closet Organization in 4 Steps